airalab/robonomics-wiki/docs/es/rio-overview.md

 % ./robonomics --dev --rpc-cors all
 ```

-`--rpc-cors all` allows the [Dapp](https://parachain.robonomics.network/) to be connected to local node.
+`--rpc-cors all` allows the [Robonomics Parachain portal](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama.rpc.robonomics.network%2F#/) to be connected to local node.
 After launching the node, go to the dapp, click on Robonomics icon in the upper left corner, choose Development and put node's local address

 ![Robonomics Dapp Connect to Local Node](../images/robonomics-dapp-connect-local.jpg "Robonomics Dapp Connect to Local Node")